Azeol/Mapper-ToF-with-VIO/README.md

 Probably will try to put it on a drone if it works and if I find how to send data over the air to my PC.
 This project is mainly to familiarize myself with Verilog/SystemVerilog, Quartus and FGPA overall and git.
 I am currently doing this project in C and after seeing that it works, I will redo everything in SV and Verilog.
-**!Note to self : remember to deactivate Memory integrity to enable Quartus USB-driver and let OpenCore open before uploading the bit stream!**
+***!
+Note to self : remember to deactivate Memory integrity to enable Quartus USB-driver and let OpenCore open before uploading the bit stream !***

 ## Project objectives